Jet132/AI-Engine/README.md

 * C# version in beta because i didn't test it

 # Example
-The Java version has an Example, where the black rectangle needs to eat the green food
+The Java version has an Example, where the black rectangle needs to eat the green food and avoid the red enemies

 # api
 * [Setup](#Setup)